lsieun/EnglishDictionary/theme/self-control.md

 - abstention: 戒；戒除 the act of not allowing yourself to have or do sth enjoyable or sth that is considered bad

 - indulge: 沉湎，沉迷，沉溺（于…） to allow yourself to have or do sth that you like, especially sth that is considered bad for you

+- willpower: 意志力 the ability to control your thoughts and actions in order to achieve what you want to do